 - Open the documents or programs you want to appear on your screen as you are recording (i.e. PowerPoint presentation).

-- Enter your SPU username and password.
-Click Log In.
+- Enter your SPU email address and password.
+Click Sign in.

 Type a Description for your screencast, if desired.